MichaelCurrin/dev-cheatsheets/cheatsheets/shell/sudoers.md

 $ sudo visudo
 ```

-Note if you want to give a user sudoers affect, do not add them to the file.
-Rather add them to the `admin` group.
+Note if you want to give a user sudoers ability, do not add them to the file.
+Rather add them to sudo group as per [Users][] cheatsheet.

 See also a directory for adding local content.